 - use meaningful comments when doing a subversion commit, always with the JIRA key and title (e.g. "SONAR-6 Apply license LGPL")

-- abuse of unit tests (JUnit 4), with the help of hamcrest matchers and mock objects (Mockito)
+- overuse unit tests (JUnit 4), with the help of hamcrest matchers and Mockito(mock objects)

 - think IoC (Inversion of Control pattern)

-- abuse of functional tests (Selenium).
+- overuse functional tests (Selenium).
 Tests are written in the Selenese format (HTML).

 - use comments and javadocs only when necessary

 - do not forget the license header on all Java and Ruby files